microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 it also explains why the flagged construct is considered questionable, provides guidance for remedying the problem, and explains when it's ok to ignore the result.
+[Appendix A](Authoring-rule-metadata-and-result-messages.md) provides guidance on authoring informative and actionable result messages.

 To avoid repeating the lengthy message in every result, a `message` object can specify an identifier for the message text